• Skip to primary navigation

 Jump to Recipe

-I came across the chicken hara masala recipe again in Kausar Ahmed's book, The Karachi Kitchen.
+I came across the recipe again in Kausar Ahmed's book, The Karachi Kitchen.
 Her variation was a little different but also delicious.
 She incorporated the use of spring onion, and instead of using diced chicken, pounded boneless chicken breast into thin, even pieces.
 Poring through various recipes of this dish, I learned that like many other household classics, hara masala has several variations.
-Taking heart from that, I adapted both Mehrunnisa and Kausar's recipes, and created a hybrid version that, in my opinion, works.
+Taking heart from that, I adapted both Mehrunnisa and Kausar's recipes, and created a hybrid version that, in my opinion, also works.

 What is Hara Masala?